alttch/eva3/doc/quickstart.rst

     </body>
     </html>

-Note that after calling fan action, UI app do not need to update the button value.
+Note that after calling fan actions, UI app does not need to update the button value.
 The value is updated in real-time by "$eva.watch" as soon as the server reports that the action is completed.